Sri Lanka Travel Guide: How to Climb Sigiriya Rock Fortress

 We were forced to (quietly) retreat back down to the terrace and were ushered into a netted makeshift room.
 We waited 5 minutes or so being told that the coast was clear and that we could proceed up the Lion Staircase.

 Ready to climb Sigiriya rock?
 I personally recommend EKHO Sigiriya, a small no-fuss boutique hotel adjacent to the rock palace with spacious rooms featuring terracotta tiles and an on-site restaurant.
-Other highly-rated Sigiriya hotel options include Hotel Sigiriya (a luxury property that has a pool with the ultimate view – the Lion Rock) or Jetwing Lake (a modern luxury hotel in Dambulla with spacious rooms and a pool overlooking the mountains).
+I also recommend Jetwing Lake, a modern luxury hotel in Dambulla (30 minutes by car from Sigiriya) with spacious rooms and a pool overlooking the mountains.

 Phase III: The Sky Palace